Katie Koestner: Early life and assault

 Koestner is from Harrisburg, Pennsylvania.
 She graduated from Cumberland Valley High School in Mechanicsburg, Pennsylvania, in the spring of 1990.
 In the fall of 1990, she enrolled in William and Mary (W&M) where she planned to study chemical engineering and Japanese.
-Koestner was allegedly raped by a student she had been dating for just over a week.
+Koestner was raped by a student she had been dating for just over a week.
 She had invited the student back to her dorm room after a date.
 They had gone on a date to a French restaurant and Koestner wanted to spend time alone with him afterwards.
 After inviting him in, she says he began to pressure her to have sex with him, continuing to pressure until nearly dawn.
 She ended up being pinned against her pink carpet by her date.
 Koestner said that she felt tired and weak after hours of arguing about sex and said, "He just wore me down all night.
 I couldn't do anything."
 She said her date "climbed on top of her and had sex despite her alleged protests."
 She said she felt "paralyzed" and that "he had a ginormous ego, and had always had what he wanted in life".

 Koestner did not receive any kind of medical examination until 24 hours had passed.
 Her former date left her notes and friends tried to arrange a meeting between them, hoping things could be patched up between them.
-She met him in his dorm lounge where she confronted him and asked if he'd heard her say "no." He countered by saying that he heard that Koestner's father was angry with her for no longer being a virgin."
+She met him in his dorm lounge where she confronted him and asked if he had heard her say "no".
+He countered by saying that he heard that Koestner's father was angry with her for no longer being a virgin.
 Koestner also felt that her alleged rape was not "taken seriously" by the school nurse who advised her to take sleeping pills and "rest the events off" instead of getting a rape kit.
 Instead of filing a police report, she was asked to pursue an administrative hearing at W&M. The dean of students told her it was easier to pursue her complaint through the judicial process at the college.
 During the hearing, the alleged rapist said he never heard Koestner say "no", as she claims, at least 12 times that night.
 It was decided at the hearing that there should not be a severe punishment for the rape and the perpetrator was allowed to stay "on campus on the condition that he not enter anyone's living quarters."
 There were "mitigating circumstances" according to administrators that allowed the alleged rapist to stay on campus.